NativeScript/docs-v7/docs/ui/layouts/layouts.md

 ### Layout Pass

-During the layout pass, each [view][view] is placed in a specific layout slot.
+During the layout pass, each `View` is placed in a specific layout slot.
 This slot is determined by the desired size of the view (retrieved from the measure pass) and the following properties:

 - marginTop
 - marginRight